ericJrdn/picoTTS/README.md

-# picoTTS
-Minimum rework for it to work again.
+Minimum rework for it to work again on Android.
+Speaks german, english, spanish, french, italian.
 For development purposes only.

+ssml parsing not implemented.

 Tested and working on:\
 Samsung s9 stock rom, Android 10\